jbox-web/gitolite/README.markdown

 ### Save changes ###

-    ga_repo.save
+    ga_repo.save(commit_message)

-When this method is called, all changes get written to the file system and staged in git.
+When this method is called, all changes get written to the file system and commited in git.
 For the time being, gitolite assumes full control of the gitolite-admin repository.
 This means that any keys in the keydir that are not being tracked will be removed and any human changes to gitolite.conf will be erased.
+The commit message is optional.
+A generic message is set if missing.

 ### Apply changes ###
     ga_repo.apply

-This method will commit all changes with a generic message (will be improved upon later) and push to <tt>origin master</tt>.
+This method will push all changes to <tt>origin master</tt>.

 ### Save and apply ###
-    ga_repo.save_and_apply
+    ga_repo.save_and_apply(commit_message)

+This method will add files, commit and push all changes to <tt>origin master</tt> in the same transaction.
+The commit message is optional.
+A generic message is set if missing.

 ### Updating remote changes ###
     #In order to avoid conflicts, this will perform a reset! by default